finbourne/lusid-sdk-java/sdk/docs/CutLabelDefinitionsApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // CutLabelDefinitionsApi apiInstance = apiFactory.build(CutLabelDefinitionsApi.class);

         CutLabelDefinitionsApi apiInstance = ApiFactoryBuilder.build(fileName).build(CutLabelDefinitionsApi.class);
         OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | Optional.
 The As At time at which listed Cut Labels are valid
         List<String> sortBy = Arrays.asList(); // List<String> | Optional.
 Order the results by these fields.
 Use use the '-' sign to denote descending order e.g. -MyFieldName